We are a leading UK rubber moulding company making rubber products for industry worldwide.

 Injection moulding is used generally for high volume production runs of both simple and complex shapes.
 The mould tools required are generally more complex in design than transfer or compression moulds but the automation of the process and elimination of preformed blanks means that typically unit prices are lower.

-Moulded products can be manufactured from any commercially available rubber and in a wide spectrum of colours and hardnesses to suit most technical requirements.
-Common materials we process include Natural Rubber (NR), Neoprene, Nitrile (NBR), EPDM, Silicone, Viton, SBR and Hypalon.
+Moulded products can be made using any commercially available rubber and in a wide spectrum of colours and hardness’s.
+Common materials we process include:

 We have the technical expertise to adhere rubber to other materials including bonding rubber to metals, plastics and ceramics either during the vulcanisation process (hot bond) or after the moulding process is complete (cold bond).

-Use the below material table for more in depth information on the various materials we have available and to assist you in specifying the correct material for your product’s use.
+Contact us for more in depth information on the materials we have available and to specify the correct material for your product.

 Get in Touch with us At Clifton Rubber we pride ourselves on our outstanding levels of service ensuring your experience with us is both productive and stress free.
 From initial enquiry to project completion one of our team will always be on hand to deal with any of your queries and help manage your technical requirements.
 For more information on our range of services and products please send us an enquiry using the below form and one of our team will get back to you as soon as possible.